civetweb/civetweb/docs/UserManual.md

-         .script_name           -- name of the Lua script, nil otherwise .https                 -- true if accessed by https://, false otherwise .remote_user           -- user name if authenticated, nil otherwise
+         .script_name           -- name of the Lua script, nil otherwise .https                 -- true if accessed by https://, false otherwise .remote_user           -- user name if authenticated, nil otherwise .auth_type             -- Digest
+         .client_cert           -- Table with ssl certificate infomation .subject          -- Certificate subject
+              .issuer           -- Certificate issuer
+              .serial           -- Certificate serial number
+              .finger           -- Certificate finger

+If websocket and timers support is enabled then the following is also available:

+    mg.set_timeout(fn,delay,[interval])  -- call function after delay at an interval mg.set_interval(fn,delay,[interval]) -- call function after delay at an interval mg.websocket_root                    -- a string that holds the websocket root

 connect (function):